smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

           1. Make sure to add **appuser.email** in the **Value** text field
        - ![Okta-Application](../../../../../Resources/Images/SM/Library/ServerOptions/okta-claim-email.png "Okta - Add Email Claim")
     1. Click on the “Settings” tab and take notes of the following values:
-       1. Audience will be used in the configuration settings page inside Solution Manager
+       1. Audience, this will be used in the SSO Configuration page inside Solution Manager
-       1. Issuer will be used as the “Authority” value inside Solution Manager
+       1. Issuer, this will be used as the “Authority” value in the SSO Configuration page
        - ![Okta-Application](../../../../../Resources/Images/SM/Library/ServerOptions/okta-server-settings.png "Okta - Default Server Settings")
     1. Go to the "Token Preview" tab
-       1. Select your new created application
+       1. Type the name your newly created application
        1. Select **Authorization Code** for the "Grant Type"
        1. Select a user that has access to this application
        1. Type "**openid**" in the "Scopes" textbox.
 These scopes are required for SSO implementation in Solution Manager
-       1. Click on "Preview Token" to make sure the “group” and “email” claims are displayed
+       1. Click on "Preview Token" then click on the "token" tab to view the access token.
+Make sure the “group” and “email” claims are displayed
        - ![Okta-Application](../../../../../Resources/Images/SM/Library/ServerOptions/okta-token-preview.png "Okta - Token Preview")
-1. Verify that the "default" authorization server "Access Policies" has the following values checked
+1. Then click on the "Access Policies" tab

 - ![Okta-Application](../../../../../Resources/Images/SM/Library/ServerOptions/okta-access-policies.png "Okta - Access Policies")
   1. Click on "Edit" in the "Default Policy Rule" row.
 Make sure that the "Authorization Code" option is selected, the rest are optional: